voschezang/coding-handbook/intelligence/modelling.md

 - [All models are wrong](https://en.wikipedia.org/wiki/All_models_are_wrong).
 A model is never equal to reality.
 Models make oversimplifications.
   - The real world can only be explained by multiplicity of models.
   - Multiple models can be correct; they may provided different perspectives of the same phenomena.
-- There is no [free lunch](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff); making models specific to 1 dataset decreases the performance on all others (i.e. generalization).
-  - Models are exclusive by nature.
-They are biassed to a given scenario and context.
 - Generalization gap: performance on a test set is always worse than performance on the training set.
 - Garbage in, garbage out: designing models requires reliable data.
 - There is a difference between [validation & verification](https://en.wikipedia.org/wiki/Verification_and_validation).